Diving into Famous Modern Art: More Than Just Squiggles and Squares?

 So, What's the Takeaway?

 Famous modern art isn't just a random collection of weird pictures.
 It's a record of artists wrestling with a changing world, pushing boundaries, and exploring what art could be.
-It's about bold color, broken forms, inner emotions, and big ideas.
+It's about bold color, broken forms, inner emotions, big ideas, and sometimes, just seeing the world (or a urinal) in a completely new way.

 Highlighted